linode/docs/docs/websites/chef/beginners-guide-chef.md

 ## Workstations

 Workstations are where Chef users author, test, and maintain cookbooks and policies that will be pushed to the nodes.
-The cookbooks created on workstations can be used for organization-specific nodes, or uploaded to the Chef Supermarket, for others to use.
+The cookbooks created on workstations can be used for organization-specific nodes, or uploaded to the Chef Supermarket for others to use.
 Similarly, workstations can be used to download cookbooks created by other Chef users and found in the Supermarket.

-Workstations are set up to use the Chef Development Kit (ChefDK), and can be located on a virtual servers or on a normal workstation computer.
+Workstations are set up to use the *Chef Development Kit* (ChefDK), and can be located on a virtual servers or on a normal workstation computer.
 Workstations are set to interact with only one Chef server, and most work will be done in the chef-repo located on the workstation.

 ### chef-repo